 Have you read Froggy’s First Kiss before?
 It’s such a cute, silly Valentine’s Day read aloud!
 Without fail, it gets my kiddos giggling every time I read it! 😊 I have a fun assortment of Valentine’s Day activities that I like to pair with this story!
 Read on to find out all about them!

 My students always have fun writing a friendship letter to a classmate!
 It’s the perfect activity for a class Valentine’s Day party or to spice up a writing center!
 It’s also a great way to teach about the parts of a friendly letter.
 Here are some quick tips for this activity:

 Before having your students write their friendly letters, first model how to write a letter with a heading, greeting, body, closing, and signature.

 As a class, brainstorm ideas of what to include in the friendship letters (for example: why their classmate is a good friend, what they like about them, etc.).

-The students can choose who they want to write a letter to, or you can have them draw names from a hat.
+The students can choose who they want to write a letter to, or you can have them draw names.

 Encourage your students to add an illustration with lots of bright colors!